 You don’t necessarily have to have a background in finance or investment to become an investment company director but you will need relevant skills and experience.
 Boards of investment companies are also increasingly looking to increase the diversity of their directors in terms of gender, ethnicity and expertise.

 If you would like to find out more about becoming an investment company director, Pathway can help you.
 Here you can find out more about investment companies, the role of a director and how to get a board position.
-The site contains advice from the AIC’s Chair Rachel Beagles and other directors, tips from headhunters about the recruitment process, FAQs and information on our forthcoming events for prospective directors.
+The site contains advice from the AIC’s former Chair Rachel Beagles and other directors, tips from headhunters about the recruitment process, FAQs and information on our forthcoming events for prospective directors.

 It looks like you already have an account with the AIC.
 Please click register below to confirm your interest in the Pathway site and be granted access.